Cambodian–Spanish War: Background

+History

 Conflict

 The Iberian adventurers' attempts in the Philippines to gain support for a Cambodian expedition faced much skepticism and so took more than a year to organize.
-The first Spanish expedition arrived in Cambodia in 1596 in three ships under the command of Juan Juárez Gallinato, having 140 Spanish soldiers, mostly from New Spain, and Filipino and Japanese Christian mercenaries.
+In July 1593 king Satha I sent an embassy to Manila asking for Spanish military help to defend Cambodia.
+The embassy consisted of Portuguese Diogo Veloso, who had been living in his court since 1583, and Spanish Gregorio de Vargas Machuca.
+Satha I kept Spanish Blas Ruiz de Hernan Gonzalez as captain of his bodyguard.
+Veloso came back in February 1594, alone and without help.
+After Ayutthaya's attack on Cambodia, Veloso, Blas Ruiz and de Vargas Machuca found themselves in Manila.
+They continued to ask for help, and at last, Spanish Manila agreed to send 3 ships with 200 Spanish and Mexican soldiers, some Japanese and Filipino auxiliaries and some friars, under the commander Suarez Gallinato.
+The ship with Blas Ruiz was the only one that reached Cambodia.
+The one with Veloso was wrecked off the Mekong delta and Gallinato's ship was forced to go to Malacca due to the weather.
+The first Spanish expedition arrived in Cambodia in 1596 in three ships under the command of Juan Juárez Gallinato, having 400 Spanish soldiers, mostly from New Spain, and Filipino and Japanese Christian mercenaries.
 Gallinato's ship was driven away by a storm, but the other two, commanded by Ruiz and Veloso, reached Cambodia, where they learned the throne had been taken by the king's former vassal Preah Ram I. The presence of the Iberians became troublesome after they clashed with and defeated a force of 2000 Chinese, and in view of the king's hostility, Veloso advised the expedition to assault his palace and capture him.
 The assault was unsuccessful, as the king died, and the expedition was forced to rejoin Gallinato and escape.
 Gallinato then ordered the fleet to search for allies in Laos, but their failure forced them away, and the expedition disbanded shortly after.